useR2020NYC/proposal/proposal.md

-# Proposal for useR 2020 be be hosted in NYC
+# Proposal for useR 2020 to be hosted in NYC

 ## Team Overview